Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 Which is why we focus on this in Week 5 of The Fierce Emporium learning phase.

-4. Familiar vs UNFAMILIAR
+4. Familiar vs unfamiliar

 Because of the above fears, our brains try very hard to avoid the potentially dangerous outcomes of our fears.